bqi343/cp-notebook/Contests/Tools/README.md

 # Tools

-Several python tools written (at least partially) by me.
+Some written by me.
 Probably buggy, let me know about any issues.

  * grader.py
  	* Based off grader.sh.
 Outputs results in color!
  	* Given input and output files, check the correctness of a program.
  	* Given input files, compare two programs against each other.
  * cf.py:
  	* TLE's CF booster with some modifications.
  	* Downloads CF sample cases and parses input.
  	* Use during contest with grader.py and the -d flag.
  	* Test with the -t flag.
  * cf_subs.py:
  	* Downloads problem submissions.
  	* Use for Educational CF hacking with a test case generator and grader.py with the -g flag.
  * others parse problem statistics from various websites (codeforces, topcoder, ioi, usaco)